FAIR-by-Design-Methodology/FAIR-by-Design_ToT/01-FAIR skills & principles/Content/01-FAIR skills & principles.md

 - Browser
 - Menti access or BBB quiz interaction

-## FAIR-by-Design Instructional Design Skills
+## FAIR Instructional Design Skills

 The skills required to start producing FAIR learning materials can be divided into two groups:
 - FAIR oriented skills